History of technology: Copper and Bronze Ages

-Metallic copper occurs on the surface of weathered copper ore deposits and copper was used before copper smelting was known.
+Metallic copper occurs on the surface of weathered copper ore deposits, and copper was used before copper smelting was known.
 Copper smelting is believed to have originated when the technology of pottery kilns allowed sufficiently high temperatures.
-The concentration of various elements such as arsenic increase with depth in copper ore deposits and smelting of these ores yields arsenical bronze, which can be sufficiently work hardened to be suitable for making tools.
+The concentration of various elements such as arsenic increases with depth in copper ore deposits, and smelting of these ores yields arsenical bronze, which can be sufficiently work hardened to be suitable for making tools.

-Bronze is an alloy of copper with tin; the latter being found in relatively few deposits globally caused a long time to elapse before true tin bronze became widespread.
-(See: Tin sources and trade in ancient times) Bronze was a major advancement over stone as a material for making tools, both because of its mechanical properties like strength and ductility and because it could be cast in molds to make intricately shaped objects.
+Bronze is an alloy of copper with tin; the latter being found in relatively few deposits globally, led to a long time elapsing before true tin bronze became widespread.
+(See: Tin sources and trade in ancient times) Bronze was a major advancement over stone as a material for making tools, both because of its mechanical properties, such as strength and ductility, and because it could be cast in molds to make intricately shaped objects.
 Bronze significantly advanced shipbuilding technology with better tools and bronze nails.
-Bronze nails replaced the old method of attaching boards of the hull with cord woven through drilled holes.
+Bronze nails replaced the old method of attaching the hull's boards with a cord threaded through drilled holes.
 Better ships enabled long-distance trade and the advance of civilization.

 This technological trend apparently began in the Fertile Crescent and spread outward over time.
 These developments were not, and still are not, universal.
 The three-age system does not accurately describe the technology history of groups outside of Eurasia, and does not apply at all in the case of some isolated populations, such as the Spinifex People, the Sentinelese, and various Amazonian tribes, which still make use of Stone Age technology, and have not developed agricultural or metal technology.
-These villages preserve traditional customs in the face of global modernity, exhibiting a remarkable resistance to the rapid advancement of technology.
+These villages preserve traditional customs in the face of global modernity, exhibiting remarkable resistance to rapid technological advancement.